unfinishedideas/personalWebsiteProject/README.md

 ## Description

-This is project is a professional profile website for Peter Wells.
+This is project is a professional profile website for Pete Wells.
 It features information about myself as well as various projects I want to showcase.
 Uses a great deal of Flexbox and Bootstrap Grids for responsive layout.

 ## Running